The History of Japanese Tattoos

 Tattoos began to be a tactic to brand criminals for their crimes.

-Certain symbols would be placed on the person’s forehead or forearm with the intent to make it permanently and publicly known for their wrongdoings.
+Certain symbols would be placed on the person’s forehead or forearm with the intent to make it permanently and publicly known for its wrongdoings.

 These penal tattoos would deny these criminals from their family, friends, and community.